Skip over navigation

 Parenteral/Enteral Pump Rental/Purchase

-Additional rental payments after the 15-month limit has been reached or after the pump has been purchased will only be considered if the attending physician changes the prescription between parenteral and enteral nutrients.
+Additional rental payments after the 15-month limit have been reached or after the pump has been purchased will only be considered if the attending physician changes the prescription between parenteral and enteral nutrients.

 A change in suppliers during the 15-month rental period does not begin a new 15-month rental period.
 The new supplier is entitled to the balance remaining on the 15-month rental period.
 The supplier that collects the last month of rental (i.e., the 15th month) is responsible for ensuring that the beneficiary has a pump for as long as it is medically necessary and for maintenance and servicing of the pump during the period of medical necessity.